jmwislez/fli3d/README.md

 ## Purpose

 Fli3d (pronounced "flight") is a project by Jean-Marc Wislez for the 2020 edition of the Belgian "Fri3d Camp" hacker event.
 Its purpose is to develop and launch an ESP32 payload on top of a microrocket.
+And this payload needs to be as cool as possible ...

 The name is obviously derived from "Fri3d Camp", and hints to the "Chinese electronics" used to build it.

+I have been working in the space industry for more than 20 years now, and this included design, building, testing and operations of payloads on Shuttle missions and ISS.
+Basically I used this experience and the typical approaches here, but doing everything myself instead of collaborating in large teams.

 ## Overview

 The Fli3d payload has roughly the size of a toilet paper roll, and weighs less than 100g.
-It is intended for launch on a microrocket with minimally a B-motor.
+Hardware costs for one unit are below 25 euros.
+The payload is intended for launch on a microrocket with minimally a B-motor.
 The payload contains the following:
   - a 3D-printed structure and fairing
   - an ESP32 minikit MH-ET microprocessor board, running custom software (developed in Arduino IDE) to control all Fli3d subsystems and transmit live telemetry and receive commands over WiFi
   - an MPU6050 accelerometer/gyroscope sensor unit for determining accelerations and orientation